-- Areas to be rezoned into Township Zone, subject to it being demonstrated that drainage and servicing issues can be resolved. - Reinforce the recreation reserve as the 'heart' of the town.
-Explore opportunities for limited retail (café) within immediate proximity of the recreation reserve - this should have a local focus, including information board relating to tourism, encourage local events at the recreation reserve that enhance local opportunities and supports the local economy. - would incorporate heritage sites including the school building, former - and as a service/commercial hub in proximity to the existing general store and - Investigate rezoning land in proximity to former railway station location from Public Use Zone to Public Park and Recreation Zone to support future open space outcomes.
+- A. Areas to be rezoned into Township Zone, subject to it being demonstrated that drainage and servicing issues can be resolved. - B. Reinforce the recreation reserve as the 'heart' of the town.
+Explore opportunities for limited retail (café) within immediate proximity of the recreation reserve this should have a local focus, including information board relating to tourism, encourage local events at the recreation reserve that enhance local opportunities and supports the local economy. - C. Establish a heritage interpretive trail at the western end of town which would incorporate heritage sites including the school building, former Hotel, church.
+Interpretive Boards could be placed at key sites to inform about the site's history. - D. Enhance the role of the eastern end of the town as the gateway into Allansford and as a service/commercial hub in proximity to the existing general store and Hotel. - E. Investigate rezoning land in proximity to former railway station location from Public Use Zone to Public Park and Recreation Zone to support future open space outcomes.